foolzz/bungeehub/web/README.md

 ## License

-Part of the BungeeHub project.
+Part of the DeliveryHub project.